ROCm/rocm-examples/AI/MIGraphX/Quantization/Running Quantized ResNet50 via MIGraphX.md

 torch_qout = q_m(input_fp32)
 ```

-2. Lower Quantized model to MIGraphX
+2. Lower Quantized model to MIGraphX.
 This step is the same as lowering any other model using torch.compile!

 ```
 mgx_mod = torch.compile(q_m, backend='migraphx').cuda()
 mgx_out = mgx_mod(input_fp32.cuda())